The Honeymoon Machine: Cast

+Production

+Jim Hutton and Paula Prentiss had just appeared together in Where the Boys Are.

 Reception

+Critical

-Bosley Crowther, critic for The New York Times was unimpressed, writing "It is a wild and labored operation, and when it finally comes to an end, one wonders whether it has even been bona fide farce."
+Bosley Crowther, critic for The New York Times was unimpressed, writing, "It is a wild and labored operation, and when it finally comes to an end, one wonders whether it has even been bona fide farce."
 He did, however, appreciate the efforts of the main cast: "It profits by pleasant performers.
 Jim Hutton, Jack Mullaney and Steve McQueen work hard as the three connivers."
+Filmink wrote "Prentiss is a stand-out as the short-sighted heiress determined to nab Hutton come what may (reminiscent of Allison Janney) – they do steal the film from McQueen and Bazlen, but those two are no slouches either."

-Steve McQueen walked out of the first public sneak preview and vowed never to work for MGM again despite being under contractual obligation for two more pictures.
+Steve McQueen walked out of the first public sneak preview and vowed never to work for MGM again, despite being under contractual obligation for two more pictures.

 Box Office

 According to MGM records, the film made a profit of $122,000.